 - Decide which streaming platform is best for you

 YouTube Live, Facebook Live, and Periscope are three of many free streaming platforms.
-Those new to live streaming should watch ‘how to’ videos to avoid disappoinment on the day.
+Those new to live streaming should watch ‘how to’ videos to avoid disappointment on the day.

 - Send out invitations to attend the virtual funeral service on socials

 Notify all of the date, time, and platform on which to watch the funeral service.
-Keep in mind not everyone uses the same socials so send the funeral service notice via email, text, Facebook, Twitter, Instagram, LinkedIn and traditional post.
-Be sure to include the live stream URL in the post.
+Equally important is sending the notifications by post, text message and email because not everyone uses the same social media apps.
+Also, don’t forget to include the live stream URL link.

 YouTube – How to live stream using your phone

-Rather than video the entire private funeral service, some families choose to broadcast the keynote eulogies.
+Some families choose to broadcast the keynote eulogies rather than video the entire private service.
 Similarly, others hire a professional videographer to capture and stream the funeral service from start to finish.
 But for those DIY-ing:

 - Nominate one person to be the videographer